sbslee/pypgx/docs/commands.rst

 Description
 -----------

-Run per-project genotyping pipeline (Anaconda-based). *conf* is configuration file (see the API section for details).
+Run per-project genotyping with Stargazer (2). *conf* is configuration file (see the API section for details).

 Options
 -------